 As mentioned above, the cost of purchasing an existing Banking Certificate to use as an offset is determined by the market value and is not controlled by the District.
 Each year the California Air Resources Board is required to publish the cost of all purchases of emission reduction credits (ERCs) that occur in the state.

 Emission offsets in the District's Small Facility Banking Account may be provided at no cost to qualifying applicants.
-However, some costs may be incurred by the applicant in order to qualify, particularly if installation of Best Available Retrofit Control Technology (BARCT) on existing sources is required.

 What Reductions Do Not Qualify For Banking?

 There are a number of restrictions on what emission reductions will qualify for a banking certificate.
 All reductions must exceed any reductions required by measures in the District's Air Quality Management Plan, or District rules and regulations, or federal or state laws.